swanframe/crm/README.md

 - **DATABASE_URL**: PostgreSQL connection string (e.g., `postgresql://postgres:your_password@localhost:5432/crm_db`).
 - **FLASK_DEBUG**: Set to `1` to enable debug mode.
 - **WhatsApp API Token** (Optional): Stored securely in the database (via the `settings` table) rather than `.env`.
 Only Admins can edit this via `/whatsapp_settings`.
 Used for sending reservation notifications and revenue reports to store WhatsApp numbers.
+- **Public Routes**: No additional config needed, but ensure your CRM domain is accessible publicly for snippet integration.
+Customize CORS origins in app.py for security (replace '*' with specific store domains).

 ## Database Setup